MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq-win-cli.md

 ms.author: edupont
 ms.date: 12/11/2019
 ---
-# FAQ About Windows Client and Business Central
+# FAQ About the Windows Client and Business Central

 The first releases of [!INCLUDE[prodshort](includes/prodshort.md)] on premises included an installed client derived from Dynamics NAV.
 Starting with 2019 release wave 2, this legacy component, referred to as "the Windows client", will no longer be available for [!INCLUDE[prodshort](includes/prodshort.md)].
 Find answers for some of the most common questions here.